AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.5 LR Refined_Global must be placed on the body of a subprogram.
+      :Trace Unit: FE 7.2.5 LR Refined_Global must be placed on the body of a subprogram.
 Specs of the subprogram must have a Global aspect and there must be a Refined_State aspect on the body of the enclosing package